Crusader (horse): 1928: five-year-old season

 Crusader's five-year-old campaign was a disappointment as he failed to win in seven starts.

 Stud record

 Crusader began his stud career at Colonel Phil T. Chinn's Himyar Stud in 1929, but returned to Riddle's own Faraway Farm stud to stand at a fee of $1,500 when Chinn was declared bankrupt a year later.
 He was not a great success as a stallion, attracting a disappointingly small number of mares and siring only six stakes winners.
 He did get Crossbow II (Sanford Stakes) and Royal Crusader (Del Mar Handicap).
 In 1938 Riddle leased Crusader to the Rancho Casitas, at Ventura, California, where he died in 1940.

 Honors

 Crusader was inducted into the National Museum of Racing and Hall of Fame in 1995.

 Pedigree

-Crusader was inbred 4 × 4 to Cinderella, meaning that this mare appears twice in the fourth generation of his pedigree.
+Crusader is inbred 4S × 4D to the mare Cinderella, meaning that she appears fourth generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.